Blog System Hardening Best Practices

 Since operating systems such as Windows and iOS have numerous vulnerabilities, OS hardening seeks to minimize the risks by configuring it securely, updating service packs frequently, making rules and policies for ongoing governance and patch management, and removing unnecessary applications.

-That involves enhancing the security of the server by implementing advanced security measures.
-Examples of server hardening strategies include:
+This involves enhancing the security of the server by implementing advanced security measures.
+Here are a few examples:

 It involves locking down public access to resources, disabling or eliminating redundant functions, and giving privileges only to those who need them.
 Attention must be paid to physical database server security, having an effective database server firewall, and monitoring the security of all servers, computers, applications, and tools that access the database.